HubSpot/cms-react/examples/getting-started/README.md

 1. Include `defaultCity` in our props list
 2. Update our `WeatherForecastProps` interface to include `defaultCity`
 3. Add a `useEffect` that fetches the weather forecast with the `defaultCity` value
+4. Add a loading state during a fetch

 The final component should resemble the following: